nikhilweee/shis/docs/source/index.rst

 There.
 You should now be able to view images at ``http://0.0.0.0:7447/``.
 For more information on advanced usage, please see :doc:`usage`.
 For a list of features, head over to :doc:`features`.
-A live preview is also available at `nikhilweee.github.io/shis <https://nikhilweee.github.io/shis/>`_.